-5 Best Crypto Exchanges for 2022
+5 Best Crypto Exchanges of November 2022

 Where most crypto exchanges offer bonuses and discounts for high-volume trading, BlockFi has chosen to create financial products that cater to conservative traders instead.

-The exchange’s main highlight is its BlockFi Interest Account, offering up to 9.5% APY as monthly compounding interest to investors who store their crypto in the account.
+The exchange’s main highlight is its BlockFi Interest Account, offering up to 9.5% APY as monthly compounding interest to crypto investors who store their assets in the account.
 The platform also lets users use existing bitcoin as collateral for a loan.

 In addition to its novel financial products, BlockFi also features an affordable fee structure and a strong cybersecurity infrastructure.
 The exchange charges spread fees and withdrawal fees, but no transaction fees for trading on its exchange.
-To keep your data secure, BlockFi uses tools such as two-factor authentication and allowlisting, which lets users ban withdrawals or restrict them to certain addresses to avoid theft.
+To keep your data secure, BlockFi uses tools such as two-factor authentication and allow listing, which lets users ban withdrawals or restrict them to certain addresses to avoid theft.

 Consumers should keep in mind that decentralized finance (DeFi) products and services like BlockFi carry significant risks related to the technology of the software, the assets involved, and compliance with regulators.